ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 which can reduce
 efficiency.
-For example, it prevents the transport system from mapping Connections to SCTP streams, where the first transmitted data takes the role of active open {{NEAT-flow-mapping}}.
+For example, it prevents the transport system from mapping Connections to SCTP streams, where the first transmitted data takes the role of an active open signal {{I-D.ietf-taps-impl}}.

 ## Specifying Security Parameters and Callbacks {#security-parameters}